-14.6.8 Meal breaks - day workers

-- (a) Staff working day work during the week shall receive a 30 or 45 minute unpaid meal break, as agreed between the employee and team leader. - (b) Approval to continue working later than 5 hours after commencement of rostered work without a break is at the discretion of a team leader and appropriate Award penalties would apply to this situation.
+- 15.5.8 Meal breaks day workers - (i) Staff working day work during the week shall receive a 30 or 45 minute unpaid meal break, as agreed between the employee and team leader. - (ii) Approval to continue working later than 5 hours after commencement of rostered work without a break is at the discretion of a team leader and appropriate Award penalties would apply to this situation.

-14.6.9 Rosters
+15.5.9 Rosters

-- (a) Wherever possible, Contact Centre Management is to give 72 hours' notice of change of roster.
+- Wherever possible, Contact Centre Management is to give 72 hours' notice of change of roster.
 Employees are required to give a minimum of 72 hours' notice of a requested change to their roster.
-Business needs will dictate whether such requests are approved. - (b) Where possible, management will endeavour to provide a minimum of two weeks' notice of an addition or change to the structure of the afterhours roster. - (c) Final draft to be provided no later than two weeks prior to the commencement date.

-14.6.10 Shift pool size
+Business needs will dictate whether such requests are approved. - (ii) Where possible, management will endeavour to provide a minimum of two weeks' notice of an addition or change to the structure of the after-hours roster. - (iii) A final draft of any changes to the after-hours roster is to be provided no later than two weeks prior to the commencement date. - 15.5.10 Shift pool size